 Missing your AHC family?
 See more lectures from the Friends of the Library-sponsored lecture series "Captain G. Allan Hancock -- Man on the Go," presented by Dr. Roger Hall in the fall of 2018.

 Want to schedule a library orientation for your class?
 After you check the calendar, schedule your orientation here:

 This semester, come learn about research essentials, new article and film databases, and much more!
-See specific research workshop dates and topics in the fliers below.
+See specific research workshops by topic and date.
 We look forward to seeing you soon!